jodogne/OrthancMirror/OrthancServer/Resources/CodeModel/README.txt

 file.

 The code model can then be used to generate wrappers.
-It is notably used by the "orthanc-java" and "orthanc-python" plugins.
+It is notably used by the "orthanc-java" (starting with its release 1.0) and "orthanc-python" plugins (starting with its release 4.3).

 NB: This file was originally part of the "orthanc-java" project.